Skip to main content

 If you are receiving Student Finance from Student Finance Wales, the Scottish Awards Agency or from Student Finance Northern Ireland please contact them directly to check how your funding will be affected as the rules differ.
 If you remain unsure contact a Welfare Adviser. for advice.

-If you are finding it difficult to engage with your studies, consider discussing your issues with your Personal Tutor, Academic Adviser, or Student Support Officer for your academic school as soon as you can.
-They can explain what your academic options are and what support can be put in place to assist you.
-If your difficulties are due to a disability or ill-health, including a mental health condition, you can also contact the Queen Mary Disability and Dyslexia Service.
+If you are finding it difficult to engage with your studies, consider discussing this with your Personal Tutor, Academic Adviser, or Student Support Officer for your academic school as soon as you can.
+They can explain your academic options and what academic support can be put in place to assist you.
+If your difficulties are due to a disability or health, you can also contact the Queen Mary Disability and Dyslexia Service.
+Advice and Counselling also offer Wellbeing support too.

 Back to top